buck-0x/eraser-io-mcp-server/MCP_USAGE.md

 ## Troubleshooting

-1. **MCP Not Available**: Restart Claude Desktop after updating configuration
+1. **MCP Not Available**: Restart the MCP server in your host after updating configuration
 2. **Authentication Error**: Verify your ERASER_API_TOKEN is correct
 3. **Diagram Syntax Error**: Check Eraser documentation for correct syntax
 4. **No Response**: Enable debug mode with `DEBUG=1` in the environment